NFL Free Agency Frenzy And Trade Tracker For Monday (March 9)

 Evans had spent his entire career with Tampa Bay, but he’ll be moving on to a new chapter with a 49ers team that has high expectations in 2026 after reaching the divisional round of the playoffs despite a substantial toll of injury setbacks.

 Instant Analysis: Excellent move by the 49ers.
 Evans is still a significant asset entering his age-33 season and should have at least a couple more productive years in him.
 Evans would have been a nice missing piece for a lot of contenders, for that matter.
-It’s surprising the Buccaneers didn’t keep the future Hall of Famer in Tampa Bay.
+The Buccaneers reportedly wanted to keep the future Hall of Famer in Tampa Bay, but he was ready for a fresh start heading into the twilight of his career.

 Panthers Set To Sign FA Edge Rusher Jaelan Phillips To Huge Deal